 About the Ride

 Help the VCTF make the Virginia Capital Trail a world-class adventure by joining us for another year of the fabulous Capital to Capital Bike Event.
-This year you will once again be treated to some of the most stunning scenery Virginia has to offer, while pedaling through 400 years of history between Richmond and Williamsburg, Va.
-Enjoy well-stocked rest stops, awesome volunteers, delicious lunch, BEER, a vendor expo and live entertainment–a full day of outdoor fitness and fun!
+The ride traverses some of the most stunning scenery Virginia has to offer, as cyclists pedal through 400 years of history between Richmond and Williamsburg, Va.
+Enjoy well-stocked rest stops, awesome volunteers, delicious lunch, BEER, a vendor expo and live entertainment—a full day of outdoor fitness and fun!

-7:30 – Course Support Begins, SyCom Century Start
+7:30 – Course Support Begins; SyCom Century Starts

 11:00 – Vendor Expo Opens